SourcetrailDB

 Integrating with Sourcetrail

 Applications using SourcetrailDB can be directly integrated with Sourcetrail by creating a project with a Custom Command Source Group.
-Choose Custom
+Choose in the project selection dialog:

 Project Setup